ambroiseodt/itl/README.md

 - ```local_grid.py```: codebase to launch grids without needing Slurm.
 - ```train.py```: training loop.

+The code to reproduce the large-scale experiments (Section 6) of our paper is in ```apps/finetuning``` and contains:
+- ```Data```: dataset generation using atom + template composition.
+- ```Training```: finetuning scripts and collators for in-weight and in-tool SFT.
+- ```Evaluation```: evaluation scripts for recall, KL divergence, and generalization.
+- ```Analysis```: aggregation and plotting utilities for experimental results.

 ## Launching jobs
 Our codebase supports launching grid experients both with and without Slurm.
 See ```apps/memory/README.md```, ```src/nanollama/launcher.py``` and ```apps/memory/local_grid.py``` for details.

+## Reproducing our experiments
+Instructions to reproduce the experiments in our paper can be found in [apps/memory/README](https://github.com/VivienCabannes/memory/blob/main/apps/memory/README.md) and [apps/finetuning/README](https://github.com/VivienCabannes/memory/blob/main/apps/finetuning/README.md).

 ## Contributing
 To contribute to this codebase, please refer to [contributing](https://github.com/VivienCabannes/memory/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/VivienCabannes/memory/blob/main/CODE_OF_CONDUCT.md).